avacore1337/new-queue/README.md

 * can we please rename "help" to something else?
 Or make it an enum perhaps

 Frontend wants
-* [Styling] Do not collapse nav-bar upon clicking it if it is not expanded (visual bug/feature?)
-(Mattias, have you got this too?)
 * [Refactoring] Extract more view-components to make the HTML easier to read